Miserlou/Zappa/README.md

        ]
 ```

-To get the keyword arguments you will need to look inside the event dict.
+To get the keyword arguments you will need to look inside the event dictionary:

 ```python
 def your_recurring_function(event, context):